 If the red line is visible on the push rod, as shown on the left, the caravan should not be moved.
 The push rod needs to be removed to deactivate ATC.
-Using two 17mm spanners, the removal process is as shown opposite.
+Using two 17mm spanners, the removal process is as shown on page 236.